Diploma of Financial Planning (RG146 Compliant)

 - Short answer questions

 Any person who provides financial advice must have an industry specific accreditation (known as RG146 certification).
-Completing the Monarch Institute Diploma of Financial Planning automatically means you are RG146 compliant in the key areas of financial planning, managed investments, securities, derivatives, life insurance and superannuation.
-For more detailed information click on the “Units of Competency” tab above this.
+Completing the Monarch Institute FNS50615 Diploma of Financial Planning automatically means you are RG146 compliant in the key areas of financial planning, managed investments, securities, derivatives, life insurance and superannuation.
+For more detailed information click on the “Accreditation” tab on this page.